 He says governance goes to the heart of an organization’s purpose, and he is also interested in tackling the concept of justice.
 “If you start with that, you get to concepts like human flourishing and dignity and these kinds of things.
 Then you arrive at the true purpose of a financial services firm, other than only ESG for example, which is where everybody’s focusing nowadays.”

-In his course, Eelco deals with this in a section on how ethics relates to societal needs as proxied by the Sustainable Development Goals.
+In his program, Eelco deals with this in a section on how ethics relates to societal needs as proxied by the Sustainable Development Goals.

 “Something that is important to recognize is that leaders want to apply judgement well, but they’re faced with a huge amount of uncertainty,” he says.
 “While financial models are hugely important, to navigate difficult decisions we also need to train up our judgement skills.
 We need to find ways to not only avoid risks in terms of real cost, but in opportunity cost too.
 Indeed, just understanding psychological biases, while important, is not enough.
 Actively considering what is the right thing to do is where the meat of the issue lies.”

-For more information about the Finance Ethics program at Amsterdam Institute of Finance, visit the program page.
+For more information about the Beyond ESG: purpose and sensemaking in complex finance program at Amsterdam Institute of Finance, visit the program page.